 Affiliate marketing is when a brand uses a third party to generate leads and increase conversions.
 For example, an influencer receiving payment to post about a brand on Instagram would be a form of affiliate marketing.

 When consumers see people they follow online talking about your brand, it builds trust.
-So consider leveraging influencers or online personalities to give your brand some credibility.
+So consider leveraging influencers or online personalities and come to an affiliate marketing agreement with them to give your brand some credibility.

 It’s also worth noting that affiliate marketing isn’t just limited to social media.
 Online reviews work, too.